exakat/php-dictionary/dictionary.rst

 Assertions are disabled in production, by using the `zend.assertions` directive.
 Then, they are said 'zero-cost' : they are completely removed from the code, and not executed.

-Assertions are a development tool, and should not be used.
+Assertions are a development tool, and should not be used in production.
 Be aware that the removal of the assertion may leave the system running with unchecked data.

-There are user-land assertions, such as webmozart/assert and beberlei/assert.
+There are packages providing assertions features and more.